Welcome to my creative world

 Since then, I started taking my own photos setting my own tables to paint them.
 Bowls of fruits, vegetables, cakes – experimenting with different lighting made my artistic journey pure fun.
 Every day for me is an opportunity for creativity, whether through painting or “being creative” in many different ways.

-I am a proud member of Portsmouth and Hamspire Art Society, SAA and The British Art Club
+I am a proud committee member of Portsmouth and Hamspire Art Society.